Harmonía

 5

 Making it milky.
-Sweetened condensed milk and evaporated milk are added.
+Add sweetened condensed milk and evaporated milk.

 6